Rely Mortgages Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software assists the way you can demonstrate to lender panels that you are, and can stay fully compliant with their instructions, with alerts on Rely Mortgages’s changes.
-Even though using this technology is not a condition for being on the Rely Mortgages panel, demonstrating you can stay up to date with Rely Mortgages’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, safeguard your panel standing.
+This system is the only way you can demonstrate to lender panels that you are, and can stay fully compliant with their instructions, with notifications given on Rely Mortgages’s changes.
+Notwithstanding that utilising the tool is not a condition for acceptance on the Rely Mortgages panel, demonstrating you can remain up to date with Rely Mortgages’s Handbook requirements is a helpful support to your application to their lender panel and, just as importantly, safeguard your panel status.

-The system creates real-time alerts, automatically produces COLP and CQS reports, and will improve your firm's efficiency.
-In addition it is simply to use, cost-effective and, for many firms, results in reduced PII premiums.
+COMPLETIONmonitor creates real-time alerts, automatically produces compliance and CQS reports, and will increase your firm's efficiency.
+In addition it is user friendly, cost-effective and, for some firms, results in a PII saving.

 Find a Law Firm approved by Rely Mortgages

 Banks and building societies frequently change their requirements.
 The UK Finance Lenders’ Handbook requirements from Rely Mortgages are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes